okichi27/aboba/README.md

 This section :

 ## instruction
-In this sector, the instructions that I compiled during the execution of the previous tasks are collected:
+In this sector, the instructions that I compiled during the execution of the previous tasks are collected.
     - **instruction cv-pi.pdf**.
 About install OpenCV on Raspberry Pi 4B;
     - **instruction hotspot-pi.pdf**.
 About setting up a Wi-fi access point on Raspberry Pi 4B;
     - **instruction ssh-pi.pdf**.
 About starting to use Raspberry Pi 4B via ssh;